vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 For example, with a sliding context window without overlap (stride), we will retain 2K token-level vectors for a 2K text.
-Note that the token-level vectors across different context windows are not contextualized by attention.
+Note that the token-level vectors across different context windows are not contextualized by encoder attention.
 However, they are still usable for the late-interaction ColBERT scoring function (MaxSim), which we can extend to work across long-document context windows.